 |Application:||Application for Benefits (VA Form 22-1990)|

-NOTE: Since GI Bill® Veterans Benefits are based entirely on the number of units for which you are registered, it is imperative that you contact David Judy anytime you add or drop units.
+NOTE: Since GI Bill® Veterans Benefits are based entirely on the number of units for which you are registered, it is imperative that you contact your Financial Aid Counselor anytime you add or drop units.
 In addition to the tuition benefit of the Yellow Ribbon Program, students may also be eligible for these added benefits:

 Monthly Housing Allowance (BAH): To be eligible for BAH, you must be enrolled for 7 or more units per semester.